Ranking the 2016 Austin Film Festival, Part 2

 If attendees had known that a documentary at this festival featured footage of or references to Donald Trump, the Clintons, Jeb Bush, Marco Rubio, and Meyer Lansky, among other famous and infamous notables, I doubt I would have watched Wrestling Alligators virtually alone.
 People couldn’t have known, though, because the plot description made Wrestling Alligators sound like a mere biopic about a locally-famous Native American with a reptile-rasslin’ habit.
 In part it is: its star and unlikely moral center is James Billie, half-white chief of the Seminole Indian tribe, Vietnam veteran, country singer, nine-fingered alligator wrestler, and “the most important Indian in America.”
 Fascinating and folksy as he is, though, this documentary is about something bigger than Billie.
 It’s about money.
 “Money moves governments,” says a judge for the state of Florida, which has spent years fighting the Seminole tribe over the gambling operations that Billie started and dozens of other Indian tribes across the country emulated.
-Thanks to bingo and slots, the Seminoles have enough money to make millionaires of all their children and buy Hard Rock Cafe — ALL of the Hard Rock Cafes — outright.
+Thanks to bingo games free to play and slots, the Seminoles have enough money to make millionaires of all their children and buy Hard Rock Cafe — ALL of the Hard Rock Cafes — outright.
 Unfortunately some of the tribal elders skim off the top, and every successive Florida governor seems to want a piece of the action, too.
 Chief Billie, for his part, wants to plan for the future, teach his children and grandchildren to speak Seminole, build traditional open-air wooden huts, and show the state government (“those m—– f——,” that “nest of alligators”) that his nation is fully sovereign in matters of gambling, environmental protection, and anything else they might propose to control.
 Director Andrew Shea has dredged up a wealth of historical footage from the swamps of Florida and paired it with new interviews to tell an eye-opening story that is as national and even global as it is deeply local.

 2. Bleed for This